 The Talmudic story is set in the 2nd Century but the writing seems to go back only to the 6th Century

 2) Other sects:

 Essenes: meaning expectant.
+John the Baptist may have been an essene.
 Was Jesus an essene?
-Was John? (certainly this is implicit in Kazanzakis)
+(Idea of John the Baptist as an essene is certainly this is implicit in Kazanzakis)

 dead sea scrolls hidden around 70 AD

 Nag hammadi library hidden around 200AD to keep away from Irenaeus’ heresy hunt